SWDV-665/final-project-mcarrington1/readme.md

 This has been tested on Web and Android, has not been tested on iOS.

 This was created by me, M.J.
-Carrington.
+Carrington.You can also check out a video walkthrough in the root of the repo.

 ## Features
 - View a list of your collection items